CloudHolic/CloudHolic/README.md

   - C# & WPF
   - C++
   - pure C/ASM & low-level programming (a little bit)
-  - FP languages, especially Haskell (a little bit)
+  - FP languages like F# & Haskell (a little bit)
-  - Node.js & React & Typescript & Electron (Studying!)
+  - Node.js & React & Typescript & Electron
   - Some other languages like Python, Java, etc., if needed.

 What I have interested in (except above things):
   - Qt
   - C#-based 2d game library (e.g., Monogame or Duality)
+  - Ruby & Ruby on Rails
   - Blazor & ASP.NET
   - Xamarin or other Android Development
   - Low-Level Graphics Library, especially Vulkan